karanshah5/123ofai_alphaml_feb26_2024/README.md

 # 123ofai_alphaml_feb26_2024
-Repo for the ml cohort assignments
+Repo for the ML cohort assignments